Bronya-Rand/DDLCModTemplate2.0/README.md

     > Refer to *guide.pdf* for configuring your mod for Android.
 7. Xcode Support!
 Open this project in Xcode and you can edit, build, and run your mod without opening the Ren'Py Launcher ever again!
     > Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)
+8. [BETA] Pronoun Support!
+Allow users to identify with what pronoun they go by!
+    > This works best with `He/Him`, `She/Her`, and `They/Them` pronouns but this can be expanded on as much as you like.
+Use `finishPronoun()` after the user declares their pronouns for persistent saving.

 ### Added Features
 1. Terra's In-Depth Poem Game Guide!